Mount Snow’s History

 At 18 years old, Mount Snow’s own Kelly Clark wins the first American gold medal of the XIX Olympic Games in Salt Lake City in women’s half-pipe.
 In second place going into her final run, she skies above the lip of the halfpipe far above her competitors, and then nails a “McTwist” – a 540-degree inverted spin – and a 720, earning her the gold medal.
-Kelly is an ’01 graduate of the Mount Snow Academy and the first athlete ever from Mount Snow to win an Olympic medal.
+Kelly attended Mount Snow Academy and is the first athlete ever from Mount Snow to win an Olympic medal.

 December 12, 2004 – Mount Snow Turns 50

 As Mount Snow enters the half-century mark, many special events and activities are planned to celebrate her birthday, including celebrating each decade of Mount Snow’s existence.

 December 13, 2005 – Kelly Pawlak named Managing Director

 American Skiing Company today named long time employee Kelly Pawlak Managing Director of its Mount Snow resort in Vermont.
 Pawlak brings 20 years of ski resort industry experience to the Managing Director position, and is the first woman to head an American Skiing Company resort.

 June 16, 2006 – Mount Snow to Host USA Cycling Mountain Bike National Championships